-Those in the know about the startup and investment world know that growth is necessarily multifaceted.
+Those in the loop about the start-up and investment world know that growth is necessarily multifaceted.
 And who better to discuss this with than Carlos Blanco!

-Carlos joins Polyglotters Hanane Jendoubi and Paolo Fusaro to share his unique insight and perspective as both a founder and investor of numerous startups.
-Carlos’s repertoire extends right across the field: a serial entrepreneur, business guru, founder of a successful online incubator, author of many books, and co-founder of First Tuesday Spain, a hub connecting entrepreneurs and investors in the digital sector.
+Carlos joins us to share his unique insights and perspectives as founder and investor of numerous start-ups.
+Carlos’s repertoire is quite extensive; he’s a serial entrepreneur, business guru, founder of a successful online incubator, author of many books, and co-founder of First Tuesday Spain, a hub connecting entrepreneurs and investors in the digital sector.

-As the podcast is in Spanish, we’ve added a transcript in English below!
+Please note, as the podcast is in Spanish, we’ve added a transcript below in English for convenience!

-Carlos: The first thing I would say is that nowadays there is a lot more investment in projects, so if you take a long time to find funds… you have a problem.
+Carlos: The first thing I would say is that nowadays there is a lot of investment happening, so if you are taking a long time to find funds…there’s a problem.

-It means that either your project or you and your team are not attractive for investors.
+It means that either your project, you, or your team, are not attractive enough for investors.
 Nowadays, projects that are in an attractive market, and with an attractive leader and team, are actually experiencing over-funding.

 I’m now seeking investment for Fintecha, which is a promising start-up in the Fintech sector.
 The issue?
 We’ve attracted four times the amount of investment that we can take.
 I’m having to tell investors that they haven’t been chosen, or that they can only invest one-quarter of the amount that they would like to offer.

-I can tell you that 70-80% of projects I see face the exact same problem.
+I can tell you that 70-80% of the projects I encounter face the exact same problem.
 They have a weak team.
-These projects may have a good leader and a good and be in an attractive market, but they require a good CTO (Chief Technology Officer), too.
-The main problem and where investors focus the most is the team.
+These projects may have a good leader and be in an attractive market, but they require a good CTO (Chief Technology Officer), too.
+Investors focus the most on the team.

-Paolo: So, in your experience, does the key to success lie in the team or in the product?
+In your experience, does the key to success lie in the team or the product?

 Carlos: It is always the team.
-I’d say that the 30 perhaps most successful startups in Spain are almost all ‘copycats’ who replicate successful business models from other countries.
+I’d say that the 30 most successful start-ups in Spain are almost all ‘copycats’, who replicate successful business models from other countries.

 What this means is that the key is the execution of this business model, and the execution is made by the people who are in the team.